Kudankulam Nuclear Power Plant: Unit 1 and 2

+Unit 3 and 4

+The ground-breaking ceremony for construction of units 3 & 4 was performed on 17 February 2016.
+Due to technology changes, inflation and insistence of the supplier and operator for additional liability insurance the construction cost of units 3 & 4 amounted to twice the cost of units 1 & 2 and was later revised to be ₹39849 crore.
+However, this figure was revised again to ₹68,893 crore in July 2026.

+Unit 5 and 6

+A budget of ₹49621 crore had been approved for construction of Units 5 & 6.
+By July 2026, this figure had increased to ₹69,437 crore.

 Contract Details

 Rosatom has been awarded the Engineering and Procurement (EP) contract for the Kudankulam Nuclear Power Plant, with the Indian side responsible for the construction and commissioning.
 This differs from the contract Rosatom was awarded in Bangladesh for Rooppur Nuclear Power Plant, which encompassed Engineering, Procurement, and Construction (EPC) as well as the commissioning of the plant.

 The Indian firm Larsen and Toubro has been awarded the construction contract, which includes the development of the reactor building, reactor auxiliary building, turbine building, diesel generator building, and other buildings associated with safety.

 Design and specification

 The reactors are pressurised water reactor of Russian design, model VVER-1000/V-412 referred also as AES-92.
 Thermal capacity is 3,000 MW, gross electrical capacity is 1,000 MW with a net capacity of 917 MW.
 Construction is by NPCIL and Atomstroyexport.
 The plant is the largest nuclear power generation complex in India producing a cumulative 2 GW of electric power.
 Both units are water-cooled, water-moderated Pressurized water reactors.